niplav/site/range_and_forecasting_accuracy.md

 forecasters are less overconfident), and investigates the relation between Brier score and range; finding, as in this analysis, that surprisingly predictions with longer horizons were *more accurate*.
-The latter finding is not likely not caused by more experienced forecasters making more long-term predictions.
+The latter finding is likely not caused by more experienced forecasters making more long-term predictions.

 Results